 - Declining Coverage: No less than $500 and up to $3,000

 Renters who decline coverage must have their own automobile insurance policy that will cover them in the event of an accident while renting the owner's car.
 If a renter waives coverage, he or she is liable for any final assessment expenses up to the full value of the vehicle, in addition to any associated costs.What Should I Do After a Turo Car Accident?

 There are many factors involved in any Turo accident case.
-If you or a loved one have been injured in an accident involving a Turo vehicle, it is vital to retain a seasoned car accident lawyer in these types of situations to secure your best interests and maximize your recovery.
-We represent people who have suffered personal injuries in accidents with Turo cars and those hurt while driving a Turo vehicle.Sacramento Turo Accident Lawyers
+If you or a loved one have been injured in an accident involving a Turo vehicle, it is vital to retain a seasoned injury lawyer in these types of situations to secure your best interests and maximize your recovery.
+We represent people who have suffered personal injuries in accidents with Turo cars and those hurt while driving a Turo vehicle.Sacramento Turo Accident Lawyer

-Please take a moment to read some of my client ratings and reviews on:
+Please take a moment to read some of my client ratings and reviews on Google, Yelp, and Avvo.